 This is a guest post written by Jason Haddad, who works as a tester for wellresearchedreviews.com.

 Often I have been asked whether or not it’s possible to really make a living from Android apps alone as an individual, and always my answer gets a surprised response when I give it.
 Not only is it possible to make a full income from Android apps alone, but it’s also actually pretty easy and you don’t even need any marketing.
 As overly simple and straightforward as it might sound, it’s actually entirely possible to release a paid app onto the Play Store, do nothing to market it or advertise it, and then just watch as the money pours in.
-I’d even go as far as to say that it’s unnecessary to bother with other more complicated forms of monetization (such as in-app billing, or ‘freemium’ apps) and that in this case the most straightforward approach really is the best.
+I’d even go as far as to say that it’s unnecessary to bother with other more complicated forms of monetization (such as in-app billing, or ‘freemium’ apps) and that in this case the most straightforward approach really is the best, since people is always is trying to make and save some money, also using some other resources as credit card debt consolidation could be really helpful to improve your financial condition.

 Of course though to make this work you also need to know what you’re doing and you still need some strategy.
 Fortunately I’m about to share with you what made my apps a hit and what some of the secrets to success are.
 Follow these tips and you too can start earning a living from Android apps.